 Are you hosting or attending an event where captioners and interpreters are provided?
-Please get familiarized with the code of professional conduct and make sure that they abide by it.
+Please get familiarized with the code of professional conduct for captioners and interpreters.

 The role of captioners and interpreters is to facilitate communication for deaf and hard of hearing people with hearing people and to provide aural information to them via captions, sign language, cued speech, lipreading, and other visual methods.
 They should stay professional, abide by the code of ethics, and should not take the role to get undue attention to themselves.

-To ensure that communication access providers maintain professional conduct, a code of professional conduct (CPC) was created by the following organizations:
+To ensure that communication access providers maintain professional conduct, codes of professional conduct (CPC) were created by the following organizations: